-Last updated: February 2, 2017 at 7:58pm by Savanah – The state introduced HB 562, a bill to allow online poker and casino games, last month.
+Last updated: June 5, 2017 at 4:47pm by Savanah – The state introduced HB 562, a bill to allow online poker and casino games, on January 25th.
 Most likely land-based casinos would need to be passed before offering online gambling to those physically located in New Hampshire.
-The NH Senate voted against a bill last March, SB 551, proposed by Senator D’Allesandro by a 13-11 vote which would have legalized the state’s first commercial casino.
+The NH Senate voted for a bill in late March, SB 242, proposed by Senator D’Allesandro by a 13-10 vote which would legalize the state’s first commercial casino.
+Unfortunately, this bill did not pass the House by a 275-82 vote in early May.
 However, D’Allesandro does have some solid support from the Senate and Governor Maggie Hassan who has mentioned that a casino in the state would boost the state’s economy.
 So, there is still a chance of a bill getting passed in the near future.
-The Senate is looking at a bill that would legalize keno in the state, it already passed the House, but nothing has been voted on yet.
 A poll taken fairly recently showed that 51% of New Hampshire residents favor casino gambling, 37% oppose, and 12% are neutral.

 Online Poker in New Hampshire – Estimated Date of Legalization: 2019-2020

 Every state has a definition of “gambling” in their statutes, many which are similar, but New Hampshire’s definition is a little more unique than most other states.
 The State of New Hampshire’s definition of “gambling” is:

 “Risking something of value upon a future contingent not under one’s control or influence, upon an agreement or understanding that something of value will be received in the event of a certain outcome.”

 This definition is a little more unique because it talks about the “future”, and “not under one’s control”.
 One could argue that poker is played at present time, unlike say a wager on a future football game, and a poker player has more control over the situation while playing cards as opposed to a person just watching a football game in which he placed a bet and has no control on the outcome.